Jo WEBSTERS story

 Facing Uncertainties Again

-I’d had a routine checkup at the Christie the previous December, but as far as I was concerned, all had gone well.
-I was shocked to receive a letter that January asking me to return to the hospital for another blood test, and the results needed double-checking.
-It appeared that I had had an abnormal CA125 test.
+I’d had a routine checkup at the Christie the previous December, and as far as I was concerned, all had gone well.
+I was shocked to receive a letter that January asking me to return to the hospital for another exam, and the results needed double-checking.
+The tests revealed that I had an abnormal CA125 level.

 The next test also gave an abnormal reading, and by April, I was being booked in for a further CT scan and investigative surgery.
 Things weren’t looking good.
 2015 wasn’t turning out quite how I’d have liked.
-My surgeon prepared me for the worst, but the surgery didn’t quite turn out as planned.
+My HPV tag surgeon prepared me for the worst test result, but the surgery didn’t quite turn out as planned.
 He couldn’t find the tumours.
 Yes, that’s right, he opened me up and then couldn’t find the tumours that he’d seen on the CT scan.

 An Unexpected Turn and a Surgeon’s Intervention

 I spent another few weeks recuperating from this surgery.
-I felt slightly baffled, and I requested another CA125 test as soon as possible because I wanted to know if the numbers were still rising.
-When I finally received the Ovarian Marker test results, they showed tumours; however, their locations were unknown.
+I felt slightly baffled and requested another exam as soon as possible because I wanted to know if the numbers were still rising.
+When I finally received the Ovarian Marker results, they showed tumours; however, their locations were unknown.

 A meeting took place at the Christie.
 Groups of medical staff discussed various cases, and a bowel surgeon who had heard about my case requested to look at the scan.
 He was convinced that I now had bowel cancer.
-However, only the pathology tests performed after removing the cancer could confirm what was going on.
+However, only the pathology performed after removing the tumour could confirm what was happening.

 Triumph Over and Celebrating Milestones